 This cycling trip in Burgundy invites you to cross prestigious vineyards and admire castles on greenways suitable for everyone.
-Burgundy is one of the Top 10 regions to visit in 2022 according to Lonely Planet!
-Burgundy was selected for its world-renowned gastronomy and wines.
+Slightly hilly, you can reward your efforts with the tasting of world-renowned Grands Crus and enjoy a rich, equally renowned gastronomy.

-Southern Burgundy is ideal for cycling since it is the site of the first greenway in France between Givry and Cluny.
-On this route, you leave Dijon to cross picturesque villages and enjoy all the riches of southern Burgundy by bike.
+Southern Burgundy is ideal for cycling since it is the location of the first greenway in France between Givry and Cluny.
+On this route, you leave from Dijon to cross picturesque villages and enjoy all the riches of Southern Burgundy by bike.

 Highlights of the stay:

 - Gastronomy and wines

 - Cultural sites